-In this chapter, the application of previously presented estimating and controlling techniques on real model are presented
+In this chapter, the application of previously presented estimating and controlling techniques on real model is presented.

-4.1 Model of Permanent Magnet Synchronous Machine drive
+4.1 Model of permanent magnet synchronous machine drive

-This model of PMSM with surface magnets on the rotor is adopted from [22].
+We will be interested in model of Permanent Magnet Synchronous Machine drive with surface magnets on the rotor (abbreviated as PMSM).
+Following description is adopted from [22].